Hfranz1/Regex-Tutorial/README.md

 ### Character Classes
 Character classes differentiates between types of characters, such as letters and numerical digits.

+- /d matches a single character any digit 0-9
+- . matches any character
+- /s matches a whitespace character
+- /w matches a word character that is a-z
 ### The OR Operator

+OR Operators matches a choice of expressions if you put the character representing the operator between any two characters in a regular expression, the result matches the union of strings that those two characters match.
+- ``` | ```
+- ``` [] ```

 ### Flags
 Flags are optional parameters that can be added to plain expressions to make it search in different ways.
 Each flag is followed by a alphabetic character.